ic-labs/django-icekit/docs/contributing/testing.rst

 Testing
 =======

-We don't strictly require 100% test coverage, but we aim to have:
+We don't strictly require 100% test coverage (yet), but we aim to have:

+-  >70% coverage.
 -  Unit tests for all regression bugs.
 -  Unit or integration tests for complex, fragile, or important functionality.